karmakaranupam11/Class-scheduler/README.md

 # Class-scheduler:-
-Schedule classrooms in the calendar.
+Schedule and plan classes in the calendar.

 Description:-
 This is a website that allows users to schedule classrooms or events in an organized manner.